WuerthPhoenix/tornado/engine/matcher/README.md

   to the second one.
 If one or both of the values do not exist, it returns `false`.
 - __'lt'__:  Compares two values and returns whether the first value is less than the second one.
 If one or both of the values do not exist, it returns `false`.
+- __'ne'__:  This is the negation of the `equal` operator.
+Compares two values and returns whether or not they are different.
+If both values do not exists, it returns `false`.
+If only one of the two values does not exist, it returns `true`.
+It can also be called with the alias __'notEqual'__
 - __'regex'__:  Evaluates whether a field of an event matches a given regular expression.
 - __'AND'__:  Receives an array of operator clauses and returns `true` if and only if all of them evaluate to `true`.